-Each patent application is unique and deserves unique treatment.
-But there are high-level principles that search and examination must follow, which are included in this section.
+Each patent application is unique, but there are certain principles that search and examination must always follow, and they are the subject of this section.

 This article provides an insight into the thinking of EPO examiners during the search process and how examiners balance high quality with service and efficiency.

 At the basis for high-quality search and examination lies the consistent and transparent application of the legal concepts and procedures defined by and following the European Patent Convention (EPC).
 This article addresses the key questions how examiners come to an understanding of the invention and how they dissect the claims and develop search and examination strategies.